Kenya Coast & Safari

 Photo Gallery - Wildlife Safari

-FEB 9: Game Drives & Satao Camp
+FEB 9: Tsavo East Game Drives

 Today we will have tons of opportunities to see the parks’ extraordinary wildlife.
 We start with an early game drive before breakfast (coffee is available).
 Expect to see lots of elephants, giraffes, zebra, and many species of antelope and birds among others.
 We will then have down time until lunch and a relaxing afternoon before a late afternoon game drive.
+Enjoy a delicious buffet meal and have a drink by the fire at sunset and get a good night’s sleep or check out the pool or spa for a relaxing evening.
+(BLD)

 FEB 10: Lumo Community Conservancy & Soroi Cheetah Camp

-After breakfast at Satao, we board our safari vehicles to head west to the Soroi Cheetah Camp, looking for wildlife along the way.
+After breakfast at Ashnil, we board our safari vehicles to head west to the Soroi Cheetah Camp, looking for wildlife along the way.
 The camp is located in the Lumo Community Wildlife Conservancy, which stretches over 600 square kilometers, adjacent to the Taita Hills Wildlife Sanctuary and the Tsavo West National Park.
 This community-run sanctuary provides ecotourism services to protect the wildlife of the Tsavo Region, and is known for its big cat and elephant populations.

 After a time to rest up, we will have a late afternoon game drive.
 This will be a great opportunity to see big cats, especially lions which like to hang out on the appropriately named Lion Rock.
 Other wildlife here include elephants, giraffes, cheetahs, and more.
 We will have our fantastic meals (the best food of the trip) overlooking an incredible view across a broad plain; if we are lucky we will see the incredible Mt.
 Kilimanjaro in the distance.

-FEB 11: Lumo Game Drive and Bush & Bird Walk
+FEB 11: Lumo Conservancy Game Drives

 FEB 12: Tsavo West National Park & Elerai Camp